DarqueWarrior/MyDaprDemos/MyApp/README.md

 ![zipkin ui](../.images/Zipkin.png)

+In the terminal press Ctrl + C to stop the application.
 Next add the Dapr package to the project.

 ```powershell
 dotnet add package dapr.aspnetcore